Project-Dissertation-MSc-DS-Aswin/Face_Aging_Concept_Drift/README.md

 1. Experiments: Experiments help collect primary data from a model or service

-2. Pipelines: Pipelines consist of 1 or more experiments with a logger name prefix and they are executed in a command line environment or with a frontend
+2. Pipelines: Pipelines consist of 1 or more experiments with a logger name prefix and they are executed in a command line environment, with a frontend or programatically

 ## **Project Pipelines**